platformsh/platformsh-docs/docs/src/development/deploy-button.md

 The template definition file may be at any publicly accessible URL.
 It can be in the template repository itself or separate.
-Note that if it is in the template repository then it is included in every deployed user project from that template.
+Note that if it's in the template repository then it's included in every deployed user project from that template.
-(It won't hurt anything as it has no effect at runtime, but users have a copy of the file in their code base and may be confused by it.)
+(It doesn't hurt anything as it has no effect at runtime, but users have a copy of the file in their code base and may be confused by it.)

 A list of all [Platform.sh-supported templates](https://github.com/platformsh/template-builder/tree/master/templates) is available on GitHub.